Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Duffel Coats

-No bells or whistles, just a heavy wool coat with toggles and a spacious hood that falls in a straight line down from the shoulders.
+No bells or whistles, just a heavy wool coat with toggles and a spacious hood. the duffel falls in a straight line down from the shoulders, leaving plenty of room to play and layer.
 When the breakers roar, the duffel will be your fail-proof foul-weather friend.

 Allevol “Pat” Navy Duffel